fzayed/My-Dictionary/README.md

 Usage

 After running the code, a window will pop up showing the dictionary.
-For the best performance, the user should maximize the window.

 Search a word